-Fast forward to my work with IREM trainers and instructors.
-My favorite part of the job was to attend classroom courses and observe instructors in action.
+Fast forward to my work with The Institute of Real Estate Management (IREM) trainers and instructors.
+My favorite part of the job was attending classroom courses and observing instructors in action.
 During one particular class, I witnessed something remarkable, "the classroom pause."
 Instructor, Stephen Cary would ask a question and wait.
 And wait.
 And wait.
 He never moved forward until someone in the audience answered the question.
-The silence was deafening, but it was a trigger for the class that Stephen was not going to provide all the answers and also that he genuinely wanted to know what his students thought.
+The silence was deafening, but it was a trigger for the class that Stephen was not going to provide all the answers.
+At the same time, he genuinely wanted to know what his students thought.
 So, he waited for the answer or subsequent questions.
 Silence was magic for Stephen Cary.